-Thankfully we had no plane to catch and spending ten days in hostels for weather to improve generally is no problem in our way of life.
-We feel privileged.
+Thankfully we had no plane to catch and spending ten days in hostels for the weather to improve generally is no problem in our way of life.

 Yet some of the smaller, sometimes even insignificant, waterfalls in South America bring about much stronger memories.